MaximBoyarskiy/mongowebstat/README.md

 ============

 - Monitor your mongo in more convenient way.
-- Monitor as many mongodb host as you want!
+- Monitor as many mongodb hosts as you want!
 - Simple json based config.
 - Table based now and graphs in the future!
 - Mongo 2.4.X compatibility.
 Older version in plans.